tlswg/tls13-spec/draft-ietf-tls-tls13.md

 are already available under favorable license terms.
 Should those prove unsatisfactory, {{RFC4086}} provides guidance on the generation of random values.

+TLS uses random values both in public protocol fields such as the public Random values in the ClientHello and ServerHello and to generate keying material.
+With a properly functioning CSPRNG, this does not present a security problem as it is not feasible to determine the CSPRNG state from its output.
+However, with a broken CSPRNG, it may be possible for an attacker to use the public output to determine the CSPRNG internal state and thereby predict the keying material, as documented in {{?CHECKOWAY=DOI.10.1145/2976749.2978395}}.
+Implementations can provide extra security against this form of attack by using separate CSPRNGs to generate public and private values.

 ## Certificates and Authentication